TypeDB Fundamentals

 $stakeholder isa customer;

-{ $stakeholder has contributor_rank $rank; $rank > 5; }
+try { $stakeholder has contributor_rank $rank; $rank > 5; };

-or { $stakeholder has stake $stake; $stake > 0.1; };
+try { $stakeholder has stake $stake; $stake > 0.1; };

-try { $stakeholder has contributor_rank $rank + 1 @replace; };
+try { $stakeholder has contributor_rank $rank + 1; };

-try { $stakeholder has stake $stake + 0.01 @replace; };
+try { $stakeholder has stake $stake + 0.01; };

 The above query will increase the rank of a $stakeholder by 1 if a $rank is present, and similarly increase the stake of the $stakeholder by 0.01 if a $stake is present.

-We remark that it is easy to check “potential” optionality of variables statically, simply by checking for variables which aren’t bound outside of or or try blocks.
+We remark that it is easy to check “potential” optionality of variables statically, simply by checking for variables which aren’t bound outside of try blocks.
 If potentially optional variables are found that are not wrapped in a try block then then a type-checking error will be thrown.

 Optional variables for stream modifiers